 What are your business goals over the next 12-24 months?

 In 2023, Watergum successfully launched the Cane Toad Tadpole Trap and Lure system to the public.
 Since then, we’ve seen thousands of traps and lures in action across the country, effectively breaking the breeding cycle of cane toads and slowing population growth.
 In addition, our engaged toad-busting community has removed almost half a million adult cane toads!

 The Watergum team has grown with the addition of our Invasive Species Project and Support Officers, who are working hard to commercialise the trap and lures as well as educating and engaging Australians to control this invasive pest.
 We continue to improve our program and are currently investigating new products to expand our suite of accessible tools for cane toad control.

 How will you use your Ignite Ideas funding?

-Watergum’s Ignite Ideas funding will be used to employ Queenslanders to facilitate the sales and marketing requirements of our emerging products and ensure their commercial success.
+Watergum’s Ignite Ideas funding is helping to facilitate the sales and marketing requirements of our products and ensure their commercial success.

 How will this funding assist your business to grow and/or create jobs?

 The technical basis of Watergum’s cane toad products has been achieved.
 We have spent three years negotiating agreements, designing, and building the traps and producing lures.
-The critical time has now come to launch our products into the marketplace.
+The critical time was to launch our products into the marketplace.

-The Ignite Ideas funding has come at an ideal time to help us hire more sales and marketing resources to ensure this critical next two years is a success.
-This will then allow Watergum to further expand operations and open more Queensland offices for product production and support, which will result in more benefits for the environment and the employment of more Queenslanders.
+The Ignite Ideas funding came at an ideal time to help us hire more sales and marketing resources to ensure the next two years was a success.
+This allowed Watergum to further expand operations.

 Why would you recommend applying for Advance Queensland programs, such as the Ignite Ideas Fund?